LaurenMHarris/hello-world/README.md

 # hello-world
-This is for LIS-S 604
+This repo is for LIS-S 604